-- (1) A member shall attend all sessions of the Senate unless excused by the President.
-The Journal will record on each roll call all members "present," "excused," or "absent." - (2) The President or committee chair may excuse a member from committee meetings.
+(1) A member shall attend all sessions of the Senate unless excused by the President.
+A request by a member to be excused from a session shall be in writing.
+The President shall indicate approval or disapproval of the request in writing.
+The Journal will record on each roll call all members "present," "excused," or "absent."

+(2) The President or committee chair may excuse a member from committee meetings.
 The minutes of the committee shall record all committee members as "present," "excused," or "absent."